andresfelipe9619/AudioBaked/README.md

 ## 💡 Tips & Notes

 - **GPU Acceleration:** For significantly faster processing, ensure you have CUDA installed to enable GPU acceleration for the Whisper models.
 - **Processing Time:** Transcribing long videos can be time-consuming, especially with larger models.
+Using `--extract-audio` can speed up this step.
 - **Windows Paths:** If you encounter issues with file paths on Windows, try enclosing the path in double quotes.

 ---